Quasiprobabilities in quantum thermodynamics and many-body systems: Quantum many-body systems

 can be interpreted as the quasiprobability distribution for the work $W=E^{(\delta)}_m-E_n$ done on the quantum system, which initially is in the state $\rho$ and whose Hamiltonian is suddenly changed from $\mathcal{H}_0$ to $\mathcal{H}_\delta$.
-However, it is worth noting that in contrast to the characteristic function of work obtained using the TPM scheme~\cite{SilvaPRL2008}, in the general case the initial state $\rho$ may not commute with any of the two Hamiltonian operators $\mathcal{H}_0$ and $\mathcal{H}_\delta$.
-This fact, as we have seen in other examples earlier, may give rise to a distribution $P[W]$ with non-positive values.
+It is worth noting that in contrast to the case of the characteristic function of work obtained using the TPM scheme~\cite{SilvaPRL2008}, in the general case the initial state $\rho$ may not commute with any of the two Hamiltonian operators $\mathcal{H}_0$ and $\mathcal{H}_\delta$.
+This fact, as we have seen in other examples earlier, may give rise to a distribution $P[W]$ with nonpositive values.

 We now proceed to illustrate these concepts with a simple example.
 Let us consider a qubit in the pure initial state

 and let us choose the Hamiltonian operators $\mathcal{H}_0$ and $\mathcal{H}_\delta$ as